 This page includes important things you need to know about Financial Aid, including some helpful resources.

 ISAC announced the suspension of the IL.
 MAP grant effective 12/21/16.
-Complete your 17-18 FAFSA today to ensure your file is reviewed for potential eligibility”

 The Satisfactory Academic Progress Policy (SAP) explains in detail the academic standards all financial aid recipients must maintain in order to receive future aid, as well as the applicants rights and responsibilities.